balfiere/quartz/content/building a web page with json data using 11ty.md

 {% endfor %}
 ```

-in our `articles.json`, the array `articles` has three elements, so the loop will repeat three times. but as it stands now, we'll have three `<article>` elements all with the same data — we want to make the title, author, description, and url unique for each `<article>`. in order to get the unique data of our json file, we need to use variables. in liquid, these are called [objects](https://shopify.github.io/liquid/basics/introduction/#objects) and are denoted with double curly brackets `{{` and `}}`.
+in `articles.json`, the array `articles` has three elements, so the loop will repeat three times. but as it stands now, we'll have three `<article>` elements all with the same data — what we actually want is to make the title, author, description, and url unique for each `<article>`. in order to get the unique data of our json file, we need to use variables. in liquid, these are called [objects](https://shopify.github.io/liquid/basics/introduction/#objects) and are denoted with double curly brackets `{{` and `}}`.

 inside the loop at iteration `i`, `article` is the element at index `articles[i]`. so the first time the loop runs, `i` = 0 and `article` = `articles[0]` = `["title 1", "author 1", "description 1", "url 1"]`. since `article` is also an array, we can access each element using `article[i]`. for example, to get the author name `author 1` we would use `article[1]`.